-From 7th to the 11th August we ran our Summer Animation Project.
-The aim of the week was to animate some of the stories we’d uncovered at the museum about our local regiment, the Finsbury Rifles’ experiences in Egypt, Syria and Palestine.
+From 7 – 11 August we ran our Summer Animation Project.
+The aim of the week was to animate some of the stories we’d uncovered at the museum about the Finsbury Rifles’ experiences in Egypt, Syria and Palestine.

 The gallery below shows how the young people created the animations.
 Click on any image to open the gallery.
 Photos courtesy of Lyn Edmonds and Islington Museum.

 We worked in partnership with Chocolate Films, who sent two professional animators Jazz and Reece to lead the animation.

 12 young people, aged between 12 and 22 joined us for the week, keen to develop their animation skills and learn about the First World War beyond what they knew from school.

 The young people worked incredibly hard over the week researching the Finsbury Rifles’ campaign, using our transcribed War Diary, photographs and other archival stories.
 They were fascinated to discover about the First World War beyond the Western Front.
 They were particularly surprised and intrigued to learn about desert warfare, the use of camels for transport and the challenges of crossing the Sinai Desert.

 Meet the historian

 We were joined by Gareth Davies, an expert on the campaigns in Egypt and Palestine.
 Gareth said:

 ‘Fourteen battalions of the London Regiment were in Palestine in 1917, all of them from the Territorial Force, and so the links between London and Palestine 100 years ago were strong.
 It’s wonderful to see a new generation learning a little about the story of one of those battalions, The Finsbury Rifles, and telling some of the stories of the men who served and fought out there’.

 We chose three stories to animate over the week: